The role of a cinematographer is a highly specialized and creative position within the television industry.

 Why this cinematography resume example works?

-- Strong experience section showing progression and growth in the documentary field, with specific accomplishments listed.
+- Strong experience section showing progression and work related goals in the documentary field, with specific accomplishments listed.

-- The header provides all the necessary contact details clearly and concisely.
+- The header of cinematographer resume provides all the necessary contact details clearly and concisely.

-- Film awards further demonstrate the candidate’s ability to stand out among their peers in the industry.
+- Film awards in resume further demonstrate the candidate’s ability to stand out among their peers in the industry.

 - How to format a filmmaker resume?

-- Avoid using complicated graphics or overly decorative elements.
+- Avoid using complicated pictures on resumes or overly decorative elements.

 - Opt for standard margins of 1 inch on all sides.